butterops/butterops.github.io/content/stories/say-hello-to-doks/index.md

 ---
-title: "Opens 15 offices in villages of Tamilnadu - Padma Shri Sridhar Vembu, Creator of Zoho"
+title: "Padma Shri Sridhar Vembu created a US $2.51 billion Company that has offices in 15 remote villages of India"
 description: "Introducing Doks, a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
 lead: "Introducing Doks, a Hyas theme build by the creator of Hyas.
 Doks helps you build modern documentation websites that are secure, fast, and SEO-ready — by default."
 date: 2020-11-04T09:19:42+01:00